RaydanAridiCS/aegis/README.md

 Aegis is a CLI application that allows you to:
 - **Seal** (encrypt) directories and their contents with password-derived keys
 - **Unseal** (decrypt) protected directories
-- **Watch** directories for changes and automatically re-encrypt
+- **Watch** directories for changes with detailed logging and diff tracking

-Built with strong cryptographic primitives including scrypt for key derivation, Aegis ensures your data remains protected with industry-standard security practices.
+Built with strong cryptographic primitives including AES-256-GCM and scrypt for key derivation, Aegis ensures your data remains protected with industry-standard security practices.

 ## Features

-- 🔐 **Strong Encryption**: Uses scrypt for secure key derivation from passwords
+- 🔐 **AES-256-GCM Encryption**: Military-grade authenticated encryption with scrypt key derivation
-- 📁 **Directory-Level Protection**: Encrypt entire directories at once
+- 📁 **Directory-Level Protection**: Encrypt entire directories recursively at once
+- 🔑 **Secure Key Derivation**: Uses scrypt (N=32768, r=8, p=1) for password-based key generation
-- 👀 **File Watching**: Monitor directories and automatically re-seal on changes
+- 👀 **Advanced File Watching**: Monitor directories with detailed change detection and diff logging
+- 📝 **Dual Logging System**: Generates both detailed and basic log files for watch sessions
+- 🔒 **Extension Preservation**: Original file extensions are encrypted and restored on decryption
 - 🚀 **Fast & Lightweight**: Pure Go implementation with minimal dependencies
 - 💻 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 🎯 **Simple CLI**: Intuitive commands powered by Cobra